-As of December 31, 2020, we have treated five patients in the RP-A501 Phase 1 clinical trial and completed the first cohort of the study evaluating an initial low-dose in male patients age 15 or greater.
-The preliminary data announced in December 2020 for the low dose cohort included safety and clinical activity results from the three patients treated with the low dose of 6.7×10^{13} genome copies (gc)/kilogram (kg) and early safety information from the two patients treated with the higher dose of 1.1×10^{14} gc/kg as of the cutoff date of November 2020.
+We have treated five patients in the RP-A501 Phase 1 clinical trial, completed the first cohort of the study evaluating an initial low-dose in male patients aged 15 or greater and initiated dosing in the pediatric cohort at the low dose level (6.7e13 vg/kg).
+The preliminary data announced in December 2020 for the low dose cohort included safety and clinical activity results from the three patients treated with the low dose of $6.7 \times 10^{13}$ genome copies (gc)/kilogram (kg) and early safety information from the two patients treated with the higher dose of $1.1 \times 10^{14}$ gc/kg as of the cutoff date of November 2020.

 In the three patients treated in the low dose cohort, RP-A501 showed manageable safety results.
-No unexpected and serious drug product-related adverse events or severe adverse events were observed.
-The most common adverse events were mild and were related to elevated transaminases post treatment.
-Elevation in transaminases was observed in all three low-dose patients and returned to baseline within the first one to two months post-treatment.
+No unexpected and serious drug product-related adverse events or severe adverse events were observed in this low dose cohort.
+The most common adverse events were predominantly mild, not associated with clinical symptoms and were related to elevated transaminases post treatment.
+Elevation in transaminases was observed in all three low-dose patients and returned to baseline levels within the first one to two months post-treatment.
 There was also a transient and reversible decline in platelets observed in these three patients.
 These changes were largely responsive to corticosteroids and other immunosuppressive therapies.
 All patients were given oral steroids to prevent or minimize potential immune-related events.

-At the higher dose administered $(1.1 \times 10^{14} \text{ gc/kg})$, additional immunosuppressive therapies were stipulated and administered to mitigate the immune response associated with RP-A501.
+At the higher dose administered (1.1×10 gc/kg), additional immunosuppressive therapies were stipulated and administered to mitigate the immune response associated with RP-A501.
 One of the two treated patients, who received the higher absolute AAV9 dose and had some degree of pre-existing anti-AAV9 immunity, experienced a non-persistent, immune-related event that was classified as a drug product-related serious adverse event.
-This was believed to be likely due to complement activation, resulting in reversible thrombocytopenia and acute kidney injury requiring eculizumab and transient hemodialysis.
-This patient returned to baseline within three weeks and regained normal kidney function.
+This thrombotic microangiopathy ("TMA") event (which was later reclassified as a Sudden Unexpected Serious Adverse Reaction ("SUSAR")) was believed to be likely due to immune-mediated complement activation, resulting in reversible thrombocytopenia and acute kidney injury requiring eculizumab and transient hemodialysis.
+This patient regained normal kidney function within three weeks.

 From the perspective of gene expression results, all three low dose patients demonstrated evidence of cardiac LAMP2B expression by Western blot and/or immunohistochemistry.
 In two of the three patients in the low dose cohort who had closely monitored compliance with the immunosuppressive regimen, high levels of cardiac LAMP2B expression were observed along with clinical biomarker improvements.
-In cardiac biopsies of the low dose patients, LAMP2B gene expression was observed in 67.8% of cells compared to normal as determined by immunohistochemistry at 9 months in one patient, and at 92.4% of cells compared to normal at month 12 in the other patient.
+In cardiac biopsies of the low dose patients, LAMP2B gene expression was observed in 67.8% of cells compared to normal as determined by immunohistochemistry at 12 months in one patient, and at 92.4% of cells compared to normal at month 9 in the other patient.
 In this latter patient, Western blot assessment showed 61% of normal LAMP2B protein expression at month 9.
 The 12-month Western blot data was still pending for all three patients as of the data cutoff.